AstunTechnology/os-custom-geonetwork/README.md

 * Nginx
 * PostgreSQL/PostGIS (mandatory but can be RDS)

-It includes files for building and testing GeoNetwork locally, and also files specific to deploying using AWS ECS.
+It includes files for building and testing GeoNetwork locally, and also on AWS EC2.

-Note: local containers can use `containername` to communicate with each other.
-ECS containers use `localhost`.
-ECS also needs/supports different config.
-That's why we need different versions of everything.

-## Questions before you start
+## QUICK START

+**For local build optionally including Postgres and Zeppelin**

+### Prep

+  * Install docker and docker-compose (see below for instructions).
+  * Clone this repository locally and check out the correct branch for the client you are working for.
+  * Look at the `services\geonetwork\volumes` section of `docker-compose.yml` and ensure that you match the file structure for any volumes that are not inside this repository, eg those where the local path starts with `../`.
+These are generally schema plugins and can be found in https://github.com/astuntechnology.
+  * Clone the required repositories to the same level in your file system as `docker-geonetwork` and match the folder names so that you can refer to the mounted files using the location `../iso19139.gemini23/...`.

+### Database Prep- Existing postgresql server

+  * If you already have a postgres server running then create a user for geonetwork with at least database creation privileges.
+  * Copy `.env-local.sample` to `.env-local` and edit the following credentials:

+		POSTGRES_DB_NAME=
+		POSTGRES_DB_HOST=
+		POSTGRES_DB_PASSWORD=
+		POSTGRES_DB_USERNAME=
+		POSTGRES_DB_PORT=

+  * Leave the other credentials as is for the moment.
+  * From the root `docker-geonetwork` directory run:

+		docker-compose -f docker-compose.yml --env-file .env-local up -d

+  * You only need to include Zeppelin if you're specifically testing it, but if you do, run:

+		docker-compose -f docker-compose.yml -f docker-compose-zeppelin.yml --env-file .env-local up -d

+### Database Prep- using included Postgres container

+  * If you need to use the included Postgres container (because you don't have a postgres server running) then copy `.env-local.sample` to `.env-local` and edit the following credentials.
+Note that in this scenario `POSTGRES_DB_HOST` has the container name `postgres` rather than `localhost`.

+		POSTGRES_DB_NAME=
+		POSTGRES_DB_HOST=postgres
+		POSTGRES_DB_PASSWORD=
+		POSTGRES_DB_USERNAME=
+		POSTGRES_DB_PORT=5432

+  *  Start up the containers using:

+		docker-compose -f docker-compose.yml -f docker-compose-postgres.yml --env-file .env-local up

+  * You only need to include Zeppelin if you're specifically testing it, but if you do, run:

+		docker-compose -f docker-compose.yml -f docker-compose-postgres.yml -f docker-compose-zeppelin.yml --env-file .env-local up -d

+## ADVANCED

+If all you're doing is running GeoNetwork locally for dev purposes then the quick start section above is all you need.

+If you're starting from scratch with a new client then there's a whole bunch of additional prep that you need to do, to set up repositories and such like.
+Exactly how much work you need to do depends on what the clients need access to, in other words if they want to see the code for their own development purposes.

-**Is the client likely to want to access to core geonetwork code and/or the docker customisations and config?**
+### Is the client likely to want to access to core geonetwork code and/or the docker customisations and config?

-If the answer to the above is NO (default):
+**If the answer to the above is NO (default):**

-* Create a new branch of https://bitbucket.org/astuntech/core-geonetwork/src/3.10.x/ with the format `custom/clientshortname`
+* Create a new branch of https://bitbucket.org/astuntech/core-geonetwork/src/3.10.x/ with the format `custom/clientshortname` (eg `custom/scotgov`).
-* Create a branch of this repository with the form `clientshortname`
+* Create a branch of this repository with the form `clientshortname.geonetworkversion` (eg `scotgov.3.10.x`).

-*Note that the 3.10.x branch is rectified with https://github.com/geonetwork/core-geonetwork 3.10.x about once a month- by pulling changes from core into a local copy, pushing them to this repository and doing a pull request per custom branch to get the custom branches up to date.
+*Note that the 3.10.x and 3.12.x branches are rectified with https://github.com/geonetwork/core-geonetwork 3.10.x and 3.12.x about once a month- by pulling changes from core into a local copy, pushing them to this repository and doing a pull request per custom branch to get the custom branches up to date.
 Generally this works just fine but occasionally there's a conflict- in which case bitbucket provides instructions on how to resolve locally.*

-If the answer is YES:
+**If the answer is YES:**

-* Create a new branch of https://github.com/AstunTechnology/custom-geonetwork with the format `clientshortname-version`
+* Create a new branch of https://github.com/AstunTechnology/custom-geonetwork with the format `clientshortname-geonetworkversion`
 * Create new custom repository on GitHub for the docker code, looking like, and named like https://github.com/AstunTechnology/os-custom-geonetwork and leave, your work is done here

-*Our custom-geonetwork repository on GitHub is a straight fork of the main core geonetwork one so can be brought up to date using a pull request in the normal way*
+*Our custom-geonetwork repository master branch on GitHub is a straight fork of the main core geonetwork one so can be brought up to date using a pull request in the normal way*

-**Are you going to use an RDS for the databse when deploying in ECS?**
+### Are you going to use an RDS for the databse when deploying in EC2?

-If NO (default):
+**If NO:**

+* Create a `.env-local` file from `.env-local.sample` with your credentials in it.
-* Use the `docker-compose-postgres-ecs.yml` file, which will create a local postgresql database on the server alongside the other components
+* Use the additional `docker-compose-postgres.yml` file as part of your deployment, which will create a local postgresql database on the server alongside the other components

-If YES:
+**If YES (default):**

-* Create a `.env` file from `.env.sample` with your credentials in it.
+* Create a `.env` file from `.env.sample` with your credentials in it, including the correct path to the RDS host.
-* Use `docker-compose-rds-ecs.yml` which will use an RDS for the database
+* Use `docker-compose.yml` for your deployment

-**Are you going to need to make any changes to GeoNetwork that require building from source?**
+### Are you going to need to make any changes to GeoNetwork that require building from source?

-If NO (default):
+**If NO (default):**

-* Choose the correct GeoNetwork image in the `services\geonetwork` section of the correct docker-compose file for you (see above)
+* Choose the correct GeoNetwork image in the `services\geonetwork` section of `docker-compose.yml`
 * Keep any `build` or `context` lines commented out

-If YES:
+**If YES:**

 * You'll be working locally so use `docker-compose.yml` and comment out the `services\geonetwork\images` lines.
 Un-comment the `build` and `context` lines.
 * **RECOMMENDED** build and test GeoNetwork locally so that you have a working geonetwork.war file, and copy it into the `docker-geonetwork/geonetwork` folder.
 Then use `Dockerfile.local` to build your image.
-* If you absolutely must try to build from a war file on bitbucket then think again, but if you really must then use Dockerfile.bitbucket for the build and follow the additional instructions below
+* If you absolutely must try to build from a war file on bitbucket then think again, but if you absolutely have to then use Dockerfile.bitbucket for the build and follow the additional instructions below
-* Note that a local build of GeoNetwork can't be deployed to ECS, you'll need to publish it to the AWS Public ECR container registry first.
+* Note that a local build of GeoNetwork can't be deployed to EC2 so you'll need to publish it to the AWS Public ECR container registry first.

-## Installation
+## Local Development

 ### Requirements